zenml-io/zenml/docs/book/mlops_stacks/alerters/overview.md

 ## Overview

-The `alerter` component in ZenML allows teams to easily interact with their pipelines via a chat service.
+The `alerter` component in ZenML allows teams to interact with their pipelines via a chat service.

 Each alerter integration comes with specific standard steps that you can